I present here some information regarding HP-71B mainframe and option ROM versions and bugs:

 "End of File" (page 238 of the 3rd

-of the 3rd edition) that is not present in the HP-IL modules version
+edition) that is not present in the HP-IL modules version A or B.

 Another mistake in the HP-IL user manual (all editions) is that the type of a secured text file is not -7979 (0xE0D5) but -7983 (0xE0D1) as defined in the source code (HP71 IDS, module TAB page 4).
 This mistake is also found in other documents, for instance in the Forth/assembler ROM manual.

 This is the IDS release, HP Part No. 82401-90023, dated March 1984.

 Note that the actual HP-IL ROM 1B, dated August 1984, exhibits some differences even versus this IDS update in the Display Driver module, the changes are hand-written on the updated pages.

 HP-IL ROM source files version 1B build